Fire Safety Policies

 Live trees (cut or balled), wreaths made from pine boughs, untreated bunting, and other flammable decorations are not permitted.

-If discovered, please refer to Fine Schedule for penalty.
+If discovered, please refer to the Fine Schedules for the relevant penalty.
 The live tree is to be removed by the next business day.
 If not, it will be removed at your expense.
-All other unauthorized holiday decorations will be removed immediately and disposed of.
+All other unauthorized holiday decorations will be removed immediately and discarded.

 Other Hazardous Conditions